1966 Hong Kong riots

 The 1966 Hong Kong riots, also known as the 1966 Star Ferry riots, were a series of disturbances that took place over four nights on the streets of Kowloon, Hong Kong in the spring of 1966.
-The riots started as peaceful demonstrations against the British colonial government's decision to increase the fare of Star Ferry foot-passenger harbour crossing by 25 percent.
+The riots started as peaceful demonstrations against the British colonial government's decision to increase the fare of Star Ferry foot-passenger harbour.

-One person died in the riots, dozens were injured, and over 1,800 people were arrested during the turmoil.
+One person died in the riots, dozens were injured, and over 1,800 people were arrested.